 Getting enough sleep is also a vital part of an expectant mother’s health; however, many women experience disturbed sleep while pregnant.
 Changing hormone levels, disruption of the normal routine, and other factors can interrupt your sleep pattern.
 To cope with these issues, the National Sleep Foundation recommends prioritizing sleep in your schedule.

-Exercise can help improve sleep quality, as well as doing something productive if you experience trouble sleeping.
+Exercise can help improve sleep quality, as well as do something productive if you experience trouble sleeping.
 Don’t try to force yourself to sleep – it may just increase your stress and anxiety.
-If you nap during the day, try to do it earlier, so you don’t struggle to fall asleep at night.
+If you nap during the day, try to do it earlier so you don’t struggle to fall asleep at night.